varungodbole/varungodbole.github.io/_posts/2022-09-18-breaking-into-ml.md

 Eventually, I’d cultivated enough “credibility” that could be leveraged to do other things, or compounded to generate new areas of expertise.
 For example, I once cashed in on this reputational capital to convince a bunch of teams to engage in a tricky migration.
 I had absolutely no formal authority over any of these teams.
 There was a lot of grumbling, but by this point they all trusted me.
 The migration ended up being a huge success, and it only increased my reputational capital.
 Even if it hadn’t worked out, I’d generated enough goodwill that everything would have probably been fine.

-Don’t underestimate the combination of focus, compounding and pro-social behaviour.
+Don’t underestimate the power of compounding when you have the right combination of focus and pro-social behaviour.
 You can use this to manufacture your own luck, and break into new opportunities.